rhempel/fixitinfirmware/posts/open-the-pod-bay-door-hal.rst

 guess so that the project could get approved and funded.
 The true complexity of the work wasn't obvious until we started to do more detailed design and discovered hidden dependencies.
-I'll stop here and leave that for another article.
+I'll stop here and leave that for another article on `humble planning`_.

 In a recent project, we had to implement similar functionality on two different MCU families.
 Instead of abstracting the MCU hardware in yet